csjzhou/beautiful-jekyll/publications.md

 **DISCLAIMER:** The PDF files of following papers are presented to ensure timely dissemination of scientific work.
 Copyright and all rights therein belong to authors or other copyright holders.

 ### Selected Publications
+- Fang Chen, **Jianlong Zhou**, and Kun Yu.
+Multimodal and Data-Driven Cognitive Load Measurement.
+In R. Zheng eds.
+Cognitive Load Measurement and Applications, chapter 10, pages147-163, Routledge, New York and London, 2018.

 - **Jianlong Zhou** and F. Chen.
 DecisionMind: Revealing Human Cognition States in Data Analytics-Driven Decision Making with a Multimodal Interface.
 Journal on Multimodal User Interfaces, (Springer), 2017. ([PDF](./papers/DecisionMind_JMUI2017.pdf))